-The licensee who is offering brokerage services to you, or who is providing brokerage services for a particular property, must make certain his/her disclosures regarding brokerage transaction. relationship in the These disclosures must be made at the earliest practicable opportunity during or following the first substantial contact with a buver, tenant, seller, or landlord who does not have a written agreement for brokerage services with another licensee.
+The licensee who is offering brokerage services to you, or who is providing brokerage services for a particular property, must make certain disclosures regarding his/her brokerage relationship in the transaction.
+These disclosures must be made at the earliest practicable opportunity during or following the first substantial contact with a buyer, tenant, seller, or landlord who does not have a written agreement for brokerage services with another licensee.

-All real estate licensees providing brokerage services are buyer's or tenant's limited agents (NO WRITTEN AGREEMENT IS NECESSARY) unless:
+All real estate licensees providing brokerage services are buyers or tenant s limited agents (NO WRITTEN AGREEMENT IS NECESSARY) unless:

-the licensee has entered into a written agreement with a seller (a listing agreement) or a landlord (a management or leasing agreement) to represent the seller or landlord as their limited agent;

-- 2. the licensee is providing brokerage services as a subagent of another broker who has an agency relationship with a client; - 3. the licensee is providing brokerage services under a written consent to dual agency; or - 4. the licensee is operating under a written common law agency agreement with a client.
+- the licensee has entered into a written agreement with a seller (a listing agreement) or a landlord (a management or leasing agreement) to represent the seller or landlord as their limited agent; - the licensee is providing brokerage services as a subagent of another broker who has an agency relationship with a client; - 3. the licensee is providing brokerage services under a written consent to dual agency ; or - 4. the licensee is operating under a written common law agency agreement with a client.